Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 If you have a license for Matomo Premium plugins, set the environment variable `MATOMO_LICENSE` with the correct license token.
 The environment variable is set as a normal environment variable, in shell using export, in a docker-compose file, the environment array etc. If the variable is set, Matomo will have the license key set on install.

+### `segment:admin`

+Administration of segments, only options right now is to delete or activate a segment, a deleted segment could later be activated again.

 ### `segment:list`